DorukCem/PrimerCode/questions/Nesting/question.md

 - `gift`: a deeply nested list of lists.

 ## Output
-You should return a flat list containing only the innermost items.
+You should return a flat list containing only the innermost items while preserving the original order.

 ## Example
 ```py